Couldn't find the information you were looking for on our EE Application Page? Please check these Frequently Asked Questions to find out more!

 Q. Should I send transcripts from institutions other than my primary undergraduate insitution(s)?

 A. Yes!
-If you received any credits from studying abroad, community college, summer courses, concurrent or AP (Advanced Placement) tests, you will need to send those in addition to transcripts from your undergraduate institution(s), even if those credits appear on your undergraduate transcript.
+If you received any credits from studying abroad, community college, summer courses, or concurrent tests, you will need to send those in addition to transcripts from your undergraduate institution(s), even if those credits appear on your undergraduate transcript.
 Your file will not be considered complete until we have official copies of those transcripts.

 Q. Am I still eligible for graduate assistantships if I don't submit my GRE scores by the January deadline?